 Taizo Ishida is a Portfolio Manager at Matthews Asia.
-He manages the firm’s Asia Growth and Emerging Asia Strategies, and co-manages the Japan Strategy.
+He manages the firm's Asia Growth, Emerging Asia, and Japan Strategies.
 Prior to joining Matthews Asia in 2006, Taizo spent six years on the global and international teams at Wellington Management Company as a Vice President and Portfolio Manager.
 From 1997 to 2000, he was a Senior Securities Analyst and a member of the international investment team at USAA Investment Management Company.
 From 1990 to 1997, he was a Principal and Senior Research Analyst at Sanford Bernstein & Co.
 Prior to beginning his investment career at Yamaichi International (America), Inc. as a Research Analyst, he spent two years in Dhaka, Bangladesh as a Program Officer with the United Nations Development Program.
 Taizo received a B.A. in Social Science from International Christian University in Tokyo and an M.A. in International Relations from The City College of New York.
 He is fluent in Japanese.

 The value of an investment in the Fund can go down as well as up and possible loss of principal is a risk of investing.
 Investments in international and emerging market securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 The Fund invests in holdings denominated in foreign currency, and is exposed to the risk that the value of the foreign currency will increase or decrease.
 The Fund invests primarily in equity securities, which may result in increased volatility.
 Investments in a single-country fund may be subject to a higher degree of market risk than diversified funds because of concentration in a specific country.
 These and other risks associated with investing in the Fund can be found in the Prospectus.